-What is a labour ward and who works there?
+What is a labour ward?
 A labour ward is where a woman goes in a hospital to have a baby.
-If you go to a labour warden/delivery suite in your pregnancy and birth, you may notice it ...
+If you go to a labour warden/delivery suite in your pregnancy and birth, you may notice it can be a busy place ...

 What is an antenatal clinic?
 In this article, we will describe what is an antenatal clinic.
 Antenatal clinics are specialist clinics for women who are receiving doctor-led care in their pregnancy.
 Cl...